Are you concerned by internships, contracts, salary or future employment opportunities? We’ll be happy to help you!

 Are employment contract texts confusing?
 What is a collective bargaining agreement?
 What is the difference between an employment contract and an assignment contract?
 No stress: just ask us.

 We support you when drawing up an employment and internship contract, when preparing for a specialist career and in finding your professional identity.
-We offer you information about things like salary recommendations for your sector and you can also take advantage of our guide to culture field's internship practices (to be translated in English in fall 2021).
+We offer you information about things like salary recommendations for your sector and you can also take advantage of our guide to culture field's internship practices.